udacity/CarND-LaneLines-P1/writeup_template.md

 Another shortcoming of my pipeline is the region of interest.
 If the road curves a lot, if the car is going up or down a hill, or if the car is changing lanes, the lines will go outside the region of interest I used.
 I found that a more exapansive region of interest lead to too many false positives in the raw lines step, preventing accurate selection of the left and right groups of lines.

 To find left and right lane lines, I used a simple slope range criteria and then removed lines that were not within 0.05 of the median slope and within 50 of the median intercept.
 Median filtering is a very basic way of filtering out bad lines.
 A more robust method would be to fit a surface to the joint distribution of slopes and intercepts and take the two largest peaks that satisfy certain distance and prominance requirements.
+Selecting lane lines based on a surface would allow better lane line detection during curved road segments.
+Lane segments in the upper section of the image have a shallower slope than do those nearer the car.
+This discrepancy makes the output of my pipeline jump around when I ran it on the challenge video, as seen below.

+![alt_text][challenge_straight_lines]

 ### 3. Suggest possible improvements to your pipeline